Compare balance transfer credit cards

 Cons of a 0% balance transfer credit card:

-- You’ll probably have to pay a balance transfer fee.
+- You may have to pay a balance transfer fee

-- You’ll typically be charged higher interest rates if you don’t clear your debt within the interest-free period.
+- Your interest rate will revert to the standard interest rate if you don’t clear your debt within the interest-free period

 - You risk building up more debt, especially if you keep spending on your old cards.